spatie/javascript-styleguide/README.md

     // ...
 }

-// Bad, no space before the parameters function save (user) {
+// Bad, no space before the parameters. function save (user) {
     // ...
 }